 The Benefits of Using Twitter for Your Brand

 According to Twitter, there were 330 million monthly active users in 2019, including 145 million daily users.
 This is a significant reservoir of leads for your brand to tap into.

 Therefore, it isn’t surprising to learn that Twitter is popular with around 67 percent of business-to-business (B2B) brands.
-Indeed, Twitter offers opportunities for audience engagement, prompt customer support, and overall growth.
+Twitter offers opportunities for audience engagement, prompting customer support, and overall growth.

 Twitter is well-developed to communicate a strong brand message and identity.
 In fact, 77 percent of Twitter users have a more favorable opinion of companies that engage with consumers on the platform, such as by responding to tweets.

 Although your text is limited to 280 characters, Twitter is still a flexible marketing channel.
 You can also share images, GIFs, and even links to your website.